diyfr/spark-archetype/README.md

 ```bash
 mvn archetype:update-local-catalog
 ```
-In your workspace (not in spark-archetype folder) use template for build your project replace <value> by your values
+In your workspace (not in spark-archetype folder) use template for build your project.
+replace <value> by your values

 ```bash